Extremal Fitting Problems for Conjunctive Queries: The Case of Conjunctive Queries

-It follows from Prop.~\ref{prop:most-specific} and Thm.~\ref{thm:icdt2015} that the existence problem for most-specific fitting CQs coincides with that for arbitrary fitting CQs, and hence, is coNExpTime-complete; and that we can construct in exponential time a CQ $q$ (namely, the canonical CQ of $\Pi_{e\in E^+}(e)$), with the property that, if there is a most-specific fitting CQ, then $q$ is one.
-For the \emph{verification} problem, finally, Thm.~\ref{thm:icdt2015-b}, with Thm.~\ref{thm:any-verification}, implies:
+It follows from Proposition~\ref{prop:most-specific} and Theorem~\ref{thm:icdt2015} that the existence problem for most-specific fitting CQs coincides with that for arbitrary fitting CQs, and hence, is coNExpTime-complete; and that we can construct in exponential time a CQ $q$ (namely, the canonical CQ of $\Pi_{e\in E^+}(e)$), with the property that, if there is a most-specific fitting CQ, then $q$ is one.
+For the \emph{verification} problem, finally, Theorem~\ref{thm:icdt2015-b}, with Theorem~\ref{thm:any-verification}, implies:

 \begin{restatable}{theorem}{thmmostspecificverification} The verification problem for most-specific fitting CQs is in NExpTime. \end{restatable}